Though we sometimes feel lost, we know that we are not alone.

 Thus, we have written this study guide with small groups in mind, anticipating the kinds of questions that adult Sunday school classes might have, the needs of Christian book clubs for discussion starters and case studies, and the desire of many Christians to turn to the scriptures for guidance.
 There is no right or wrong way to study the text, just as there is no right or wrong way to use this study guide.
 You and your fellow readers should feel comfortable using these resources and your time together as you see fit, to strengthen your congregations, deepen your faith, and find renewed hope in the Liberal and Evangelical tradition.

-Lost is divided into 5 parts and each part has a corresponding part in this study guide.
-Some study groups may wish to work through each part of the guide as they read the book together, taking several weeks or meetings to complete each part.
-Most groups will proceed at a brisker pace, one week per part.
-We recommend picking and choosing which chapters of the book to spend more time on and which exercises and sections of the study guide to use.
+If you or a group of friends are moving slowly through Lost, this online version offers material corresponding to every chapter and may be the best option.
+Study groups proceeding at a brisker pace, one week per part, should use the print version.
+In both cases, we recommend choosing which chapters of the book to spend more time on and which sections of the study guide to use.
 Again, there is no right or wrong way to use this study guide, so feel free to make choices and use materials that suit your group.

 Get Started: Chapter Summaries and Introduction

 Each part of the study guide begins with chapter summaries.
 These quick surveys of the book’s content will help you check your understanding of Lost against ours.
 The chapter summaries are followed by an introduction that offers provocative insights into key ideas from Lost.

 The hectic among us may find that, though our discussion group meets on Wednesday evenings, our only free time for reading during the week is on Thursdays or Fridays.
 If this is the case for you, you may forget some of what you read before you have the chance to come together with your group.
 The “Get Started” section provides a brief refresher.